 Set advanced settings with the Amazon OpenSearch Service Dashboards API

-Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) is a fully managed service that you can use to deploy and operate OpenSearch clusters cost-effectively at scale in the AWS Cloud.
+Amazon OpenSearch Service is a fully managed service that you can use to deploy and operate OpenSearch clusters cost-effectively at scale in the AWS Cloud.
 The service makes it easy for you to perform interactive log analytics, real-time application monitoring, website search, and more by offering the latest versions of OpenSearch, support for 19 versions of Elasticsearch (1.5 to 7.10 versions), and visualization capabilities powered by OpenSearch Dashboards and Kibana (1.5 to 7.10 versions).

 A common use case of OpenSearch in multi-tenant environments is to use tenants in OpenSearch Dashboards and provide segregated index patterns, dashboards, and visualizations to different teams in the organization.
 Tenants in OpenSearch Dashboards aren’t the same as indexes, where OpenSearch organizes all data.
 You may still have multiple indexes for multi-tenancy and tenants for controlling access to OpenSearch Dashboards’ saved objects.